KevinDahlberg/log_my_run_app/BLOG.md

 well, I got the user thing to work on both the front and back end.  now I just have to figure out how to manipulate it to my own devices.  mini freakout averted.  for now.

+Looks like login and register are working ok.
+I'm going to need to wait until I style things to get the alerts working for the login errors and such.

+Logging in fine.
+Next step is to make sure the website "flow" is there and that I have all the views I need before moving forward.

+I need to put together the run_view view... and I might need to create a few classes to make this work well.
+Which is probably a good thing.
+Better to be organized at this point than try to get it done quick and messy.

+Created a Run class that creates runs as they come from the DB.
+Next step is to have a button/function that allows the user to view each run individually.

+* 5:49 done for the day. ~4 hours of coding at Prime.